MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

    { “Seattle”, 1, [ SqlType = "SECONDDATE", Value = #datetime(2022, 5, 27, 17, 43, 7) ] }
    ```

 `SqlType` follows the naming convention publicly documented for ODBC types in [SQL Data Types](/sql/odbc/reference/appendixes/sql-data-types).
-However, only the following subset of SQL data types are supported in the SAP HANA database connector:
+However, only the following subset of SQL data types is supported in the SAP HANA database connector:

 * SQL_BIGINT
 * SQL_BINARY